javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 # Error handling with promises

-Asynchronous actions may sometimes fail: in case of an error the corresponding promise becomes rejected.
-For instance, `fetch` fails if the remote server is not available.
-We can use `.catch` to handle errors (rejections).

-Promise chaining is great at that aspect.
-When a promise rejects, the control jumps to the closest rejection handler down the chain.
+Promise chains are great at error handling.
+When a promise rejects, the control jumps to the closest rejection handler.
 That's very convenient in practice.

-For instance, in the code below the URL is wrong (no such site) and `.catch` handles the error:
+For instance, in the code below the URL to `fetch` is wrong (no such site) and `.catch` handles the error:

 ```js run
 *!*